-If you left DCPS before retiring and you return to DCPS as an eligible teacher, your prior DCPS teaching service will be credited if you either left your contributions in the Plan or you redeposited your refund (see page 11).
+If you left DCPS before retiring and you return to DCPS as an eligible teacher, your prior DCPS teaching service will be credited if you either left your contributions in the Plan or you redeposited your refund.

 Prior Service in the U.S. Armed Forces